djlisbonne/power_outage_analysis/README.md

 - **Region infrastructure and power utilization**: This includes characteristics of the power grid in that area and its capacity relative to actual usage, which can indicate the potential number of customers affected.

 ### Information Not Available at Time of Prediction:
-- The actual duration of the outage and the recovery time would **not** be known at the time of prediction, as these depend on the unfolding events.
 - The total demand loss or actual recovery metrics would also not be available before the outage or during the initial period.
+- Additionally, the actual number of affected customers, and their distributions, would likely not be known.

 ### Modeling Approach:
 We can approach this problem using a **regression model**.
-We'll train the model using the selected features and predict the continuous response variable: **number of customers affected**.
+We'll train the model using the selected features and predict the continuous response variable: **outage duration**.
 I plan on using a linear regression for the baseline model, and then a Random Forest Classifier for the final predictive model.

 ### Evaluation Metric:
 For a regression problem, the most common evaluation metrics are:
 - **Mean Absolute Error (MAE)**: This metric calculates the average of the absolute differences between predicted and actual values.
-It is easy to interpret and gives a straightforward measure of model accuracy in predicting the number of customers affected.
+It is easy to interpret and gives a straightforward measure of model accuracy in predicting the outage duration.
 - **Root Mean Squared Error (RMSE)**: This metric penalizes larger errors more heavily and is useful when large prediction errors are particularly undesirable in this context.

 ### Why MAE and RMSE?
-- **MAE** is chosen because it provides a clear and interpretable measure of how far, on average, the model's predictions are from the actual number of customers affected.
+- **MAE** is chosen because it provides a clear and interpretable measure of how far, on average, the model's predictions are from the actual outage duration.
 - **RMSE** is also valuable because it gives more weight to larger errors, which is important in cases where predicting a large number of affected customers correctly is critical (e.g., for resource allocation).

 The goal is to minimize these metrics, and depending on the application, we might prefer one over the other based on whether we want to penalize larger errors more (RMSE) or simply understand average performance (MAE).
-It's worth noting that I also normalize both RMSE and MAE to gain a better intuition for the quality of the model's prediction, given that the target variable's values are very large.
+It's worth noting that I also normalize the MAE to gain a better intuition for the quality of the model's prediction, given that the target variable's values are very large.

 ## Additional Considerations for Future Model Improvement:
 - **Feature Engineering**: It may be useful to create additional features such as: